microsoft/OpenType-XVAR-proposal/README.md

 The current proposal answers theme #1 above.
 It could be easily extended to provide a mechanism for synthetic axes; however, I (@robmck-ms) haven't gotten to that yet.

-## Status of the proposal
+## Status of the draft proposal

 As mentioned above, this proposal was put together during the creation of the OpenType 1.8 spec.
 It has not been implemented in code; however, and thus has not been proven to be viable yet.
-Before this is incorporated in OpenType, it must be proven by an implementation that tests not only its functionality does what we intend, but works in a way that is performant, easy to understand and extend, etc.
+It is merely a draft proposal and and has not been finalized.
+Before it is finalized, it must be proven by an implementation that tests not only its functionality does what we intend, but works in a way that is performant, easy to understand and extend, etc.

 I have been slowly working on prototyping the ideas in this specification to prove the idea.
 E.g. creating an XVAR variable font without corner masters and comparing that to a normal variable font with corner masters to test the assertion that the masters that a designer would draw for the corners already exist somewhere in the design space of a font without those corner masters (thus, the design space could be warped to so that those instances appear at the corners where they belong).